 - Pack some tissue in your hand luggage.
 You might not have toilet paper in the airport or at your house.

-- Your new house should have new sheets on the beds and utensils in the kitchen, so once you get there you can take a nap and order carry-out (Here’s the restaurant list)
+- Your new house should have new sheets on the beds and utensils in the kitchen, so once you get there you can take a nap and order food to be delivered (Here’s the food delivery website).
+The KAUST tap water is safe to drink.

 - UPDATE October 2013: Pack the maximum number of bags allowed by the airline on your flight with you.
 This way you have more when you arrive.
 Bonus points if you distribute each persons’ clothes among all your bags in case one (or more) gets delayed en-route.